 April marks the start of allergy season, aka the time of year when your nose won't stop running, eyes won't stop itching, and the sneezing is excessive.
 To help get you through the month, Finkelston has given us some inside tips on how to alleviate stubborn allergy symptoms.
 From using cucumber eye masks to enjoying a warm shower, there are plenty of ways in which we can keep our allergies in check.
 For a doctor's suggestions on how to control allergies, keep on reading.

 If you have a history of allergies come springtime, Finkelston says to start your prescription medication or over-the-counter antihistamine one to two weeks before allergy season starts, as this will attenuate your reactions.
 She advises meeting with your doctor before allergy season to figure out which antihistamine or nasal steroid will work best for you.
 However, if your symptoms are on the milder side, Finkelston says there are a variety of over-the-counter medications to choose from like Zyrtec.

-Use A Nasal Spray
+Use a Nasal Spray

-An all-to-common allergy symptom is nasal drip.
+An all-to-common allergy symptom is a nasal drip.
 If you are plagued by a runny nose, Finkelston says to invest in a good nasal spray, which can dry nostril passages, help restore moisture, and cleanse your nasal passages of bacteria.
 She recommends nasal steroids and saline solutions, both of which can be bought over the counter.

 Enjoy a Warm Shower

 While it's not a cure for allergies, a warm shower can help clear stuffy sinuses and provide some temporary symptom relief, according to Finkelston.
 Not only will a shower "help open everything up," but she also says that it will help relax you, which is essential if you've been fighting frustrating allergies all day.